 BOARD OF DIRECTORS MEETING

-The Lewis & Clark Natural Resources District (LCNRD) will hold its monthly Board of Directors meeting on Thursday, the 16th day of April 2026, at 7:00 p.m. at the Lewis & Clark NRD Office, Hartington, Nebraska.
-The current agenda is on file at the District Office.
+The Lewis & Clark Natural Resources District (LCNRD) will hold the regular Board of Directors’ meeting on June 18th, 2026, at 7:00 p.m. at the Lewis & Clark Natural Resources District Board room.
+Current agendas are on file at the District Office.
 This meeting is open to the public.

 Protecting Lives, Protecting Property, Protecting Our Future.